Image for Best of ASCO

 Gastrointestinal Cancer Session

-1:00 PM ASCO Data Presentation for colorectal cancer – Achille Manirakiza
+1:00 PM ASCO Data Presentation for GI Cancer (Colorectal) -Rugengamanzi Eulade

-2:00 PM ASCO Data Presentation for esophageal/hepatobiliary – Michael Mwachiro
+2:00 PM ASCO Data Presentation for GI Cancer (Esophageal/Hepatobiliary) – Rugengamanzi Eulade

 3:00 PM Panellist discussion by seasoned experienced oncologists.